kronosapiens/foundations/basic_concepts.md

 To understand the command line, it's valuable to first understand the various "layers" that make up a computer.

 At the very bottom, there's the **hardware**: chips, memory, and electricity.
 These are the fruits of electrical engineering and can do simple things very, very quickly.
-Programming these these directly is very tedious.
+Programming these directly is very tedious.
 As a result, we wrap the hardware around a very core piece of software, known as a **kernel**.
 The kernel is software that controls the hardware and the basic resources (CPU power, memory) of the computer.
 To get the computer to do things, we talk to the kernel.
-Note how the problem is computing got a little bit simpler.
+Note how the problem of computing got a little bit simpler.

 For many people, interactions with a computer takes place via a graphical user interface, otherwise known as a "GUI".
 Icons on your desktop, double-clicks, drag-and-drop -- all of these are GUI operations.
 The GUI is a program, like any other, which puts things on the screen and interprets keystrokes and trackpad activity.
 The GUI talks to the kernel and turns your clicks and keystrokes into actions.